Gambling on Tinder: What Are the Odds You'll Get a Match?

 It’s Saturday, I am still alone, and my adventure on Tinder didn't go as planned.

 As a gambling writer and a player, I am used to thinking about odds and probabilities all the time.

-When I play blackjack, I like my odds.
+When I play Blackjack, I like my odds.
 I know that I can win if I play my cards well.

 I know that if the dealer chose to hit on a soft 17, the percentage of the dealer to bust goes up to 29.6%.
 And I like that.

 If you use Tinder to find someone to spend the evening with, the chances are that you'll spend more time on Netflix than you imagined.

-If you are one of those who believe that online casino gambling is rigged and that players stand no chance to win, think about Tinder.
+If you are one of those who believe that online Casino gambling is rigged and that players stand no chance to win, think about Tinder.

 Lead image courtesy of: Mashable